coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/GettingStartedLinux.md

 ### Main Viewer

 The main viewer is the place where you interact with the main sections of Ledger Live.
 The screenshot above shows the portfolio is currently opened in the main viewer.

-<br><br>
+---
 ## Lets Get Started

 When the Ledger Live application opens, you will be given the opportunity to initialise a new device, or recover an existing wallet.
 To set up a second device, you can restart the on-boarding process from the _Help_ tab in the settings.